 These are the most common SEO myths you should watch out

 Keyword density is an important on-page SEO factor

 If you look at some of my articles that talk about SEO techniques or On-Page SEO, I’ve never mentioned keyword density.
 I’m not telling that you shouldn’t target a keyword.
 You can use the keyword of your choice as many times as possible and you should not focus on the exact percentage of that keyword in your content.

 When you focus too much on the percentage of keywords, it shows that your content is purely written for the search engine and not catered for your target audience.
 According to the TF-IDF term, the density of a keyword is just a normal indication by comparing a variety of sites on the Internet.

 If you manipulate the keywords in your content just to fulfil the suggested keyword density, Google perceives your web page as irrelevant and manipulative.

-I must agree that in the earlier days we SEO marketers did focus on keyword density for transactional related keywords and it worked effectively that time.
+I must agree that in the earlier days we SEO marketers did focus on keyword density for transactional-related keywords and it worked effectively at that time.

 Today, it purely depends on the topic you’re writing about.
 Focusing on keyword density doesn’t work anymore.
 (That’s what I believe).
 Google started recognizing natural language patterns with Google’s BERT update.

 So, you should stop worrying about keyword density and focus on providing the best solutions for your audience.